novoda/bintray-release/README.md

     userOrg = 'novoda'
     groupId = 'com.novoda'
     artifactId = 'bintray-release'
-    version = '0.2.8'             // since 0.2.8, version can also be supplied on the command line.
-[See here](https://github.com/novoda/bintray-release/pull/23) description = 'Oh hi, this is a nice description for a project, right?' website = 'https://github.com/novoda/bintray-release' }
+    version = '0.2.8'
+    description = 'Oh hi, this is a nice description for a project, right?' website = 'https://github.com/novoda/bintray-release' }
 ```
+(note, since 0.2.8, publish.version can also be supplied on the command line.
+[See here](https://github.com/novoda/bintray-release/pull/23))

 Finally, use the task `bintrayUpload` to publish (make sure you build the project first!):